 This is one of my favourite summer meal prep recipes.
 I first came up with this recipe in May 2019 during my first dietetic internship placement at a community health centre.
 I was running a workshop for expectant mothers teaching them about the importance of certain nutrients for pregnancy (such as zinc and B12) and what foods to get them from.
-This lentil feta salad with sunflower seeds is high in all those vitamins, plus more.
+This Feta Spinach Lentil Salad with Sunflower Seeds is high in all those vitamins, plus more.
 It was a big hit among the group and I’ve since made it several times for myself at home because I love all the flavours.

 This salad is a great source of calcium (from the feta cheese), protein from eggs and plant based protein from lentils.
 Sunflower seeds are a healthy fat that support blood pressure and blood sugar levels.
 Plus, this salad is packed with colourful vegetables.

-If you’re living with a physical disability, you’ll want to add this to your meal prep roster of recipes.
+If you’re living with a physical disability, you’ll want to add this Feta Spinach Lentil Salad with Sunflower Seeds to your meal prep roster of recipes.
 It’s wonderful for meal prep because it’s easy to make a large batch to last 4-5 days, no cooking is required, and it’s a complete, one bowl meal.
 It’s also very refreshing for those hot summer days.

 If you’re living with chronic pain and/or fatigue, the last thing you’ll want to do is cook everyday.
 Likely, you don’t have the energy for that.
 My goal is to make cooking and meal prep as efficient as possible so you can conserve your energy for important tasks in your life.